Skip to content

 Simplify your elimination diet with Furry Green's perfectly portioned, single-protein meals.
 Give your dog the relief they deserve.

-💎 Essential Nutrients for Skin Health
+💎 Which Nutrients Are Most Important for Dog Skin Health?

-Nutrient Role Best Sources
+Nutrient Role in Skin Health Best Food Sources

 Omega-3s (EPA/DHA) Reduce inflammation Fish oil, salmon

-Vitamin A Skin turnover Sweet potatoes, liver
+Vitamin A Skin cell turnover Sweet potatoes, liver

-Vitamin E Antioxidant Seeds, oils
+Vitamin E Antioxidant protection Seeds, oils

 B Vitamins Hair growth & metabolism Whole grains, meats